Brian Green (game developer): Storybricks

-Brian was a key part of the team behind Storybricks, a "toolset that allows users to tell stories in a computer RPG and share them with friends".
+Green was a key part of the team behind Storybricks, a "toolset that allows users to tell stories in a computer RPG and share them with friends".
 Although a Kickstarter to raise funds for the Storybricks system was unsuccessful, the team worked with Sony Online Entertainment to integrate the system into their forthcoming game EverQuest Next.
-Brian parted ways with Storybricks in early 2014.
+Green left Storybricks in early 2014.

 Camelot Unchained

-In May 2014 Brian joined City State Entertainment on the Camelot Unchained team.
+In May 2014, Green joined City State Entertainment on the Camelot Unchained team.

-Brian left City State Entertainment in April 2016.
+Green left City State Entertainment in April 2016.

 Gaming development social activity

 Social networking

-He was a frequent gaming conference speaker and wrote for a number of game design websites, including GamersInfo.net.
-In early 2020, he did consulting and legal expert work, and co-hosted a weekly podcast called "Grim Talk" about game development.
-According to Gamasutra's obituary for the late Psychochild, after Meridian 59, he "took to sharing his knowledge, thoughts, and reflections on MMOs and beyond with other members of the game industry though his own blog posts while, recently, working on an unannounced online game."
-To quote The Ancient Gaming Noob, "He was as involved in that [MMORPG] community as anybody and often made time to read and comment on blogs large and small that were interested in the genre."
+Green was a frequent gaming conference speaker and wrote for a number of game design websites, including GamersInfo.net.
+In early 2020, Green did consulting and legal expert work, and co-hosted a weekly podcast called "Grim Talk" about game development.
+According to Gamasutra's obituary for Green, after Meridian 59, he "took to sharing his knowledge, thoughts, and reflections on MMOs and beyond with other members of the game industry though his own blog posts while, recently, working on an unannounced online game."
+The Ancient Gaming Noob said "He was as involved in that [MMORPG] community as anybody and often made time to read and comment on blogs large and small that were interested in the genre."
 In 2012, he began contributing to StoryBricks, a story-building system for video games.